programminghistorian/ph-submissions/lessons/gravity-model.md

 {% include figure.html filename="figure6.png" caption="Figure 6: A simple linear regression of county population (x-axis) and number of vagrants observed, 1777-1786 (y-axis).
 To make this graph more readable, Yorkshire has been excluded because of its very large population." %}

-There are many online calculators that will do this for you automatically, and proprietary software including Microsoft Excel and SPSS can also perform this calculation.
+There are many websites that provide calculator functions that will do this for you automatically, and proprietary software including Microsoft Excel and SPSS can also perform this calculation.
 The formula for a simple linear regression is:

 $$y = α + βx$$